shawnferry/HOL7712-gitbook/solaris-and-puppet.md

 IPS Packages for Puppet in Solaris 12

-Package managment in Solaris 11 and 12 is via the Image Packaging System.
+Package management in Solaris 11 and 12 is via the Image Packaging System.
 Oracle patches, builds, and ships a number of packages for Puppet.
 Puppet is installed via `pkg install puppet`and a minimal subset of providers are automatically installed.

 The full list of **pre-packaged** and **patched** Puppet modules available in Solaris 12:

 * puppet\/nanliu-staging[^1]
 * puppet\/openstack-cinder